ghickman/tvrenamr/docs/usage.rst

 --ignore-recursive  Only use files from the root of a given directory, not entering any sub-directories.
 --log-file          Set the log file location.
 -l, --log-level     Set the log level.
 Options: short, minimal, info and debug.
---library           Set the library to use for retrieving episode titles.
-Options: thetvdb & tvrage.
 -n, --name          Set the episode's name.
 --no-cache          Force all renames to ignore the cache.
 -o, --output        Set the output format for the episodes being renamed.